 I was standing in the field near the lake.
 I recognized that I was dreaming—or rather, that I was out on the astral, in my sleep.
 The field was open with no shrubs or trees except for the knee-length grass that whistled in the wind.
 As I stood there, my arms stretched wide to the moon, a faint cawing echoed through the air.

 A flock of crows came winging in and landed around me.
 Their blue-black feathers shimmered under the moonlight as they formed a circle around me.

 And then, I heard it.
 A slow processional filled the night, accompanied by violins and panpipes and the ever-present bodhrans beating a steady rhythm.

 The Crow Man is coming.

 There she was.
-Rising from below the surface, a figure cloaked in pale white, dripping with water.
+Rising from below the surface, a figure cloaked in pale white.
 She reminded me of a skeleton, clad in a layer of waxen skin.
 Her hair draped around her shoulders, long strands of seaweed and vines, and her skin was the color of gray mud.
-Through of hollow sockets, dark as the raging depths of the waters, she looked straight at us and began to laugh as she held out her arms.
+She looked at us through her hollow eye sockets and held out her arms.

 At that moment, a scream echoed through the clearing.